praveenaki/gitdiscover/README.md

 # gitDiscover

 # Motivation

-The idea of the project came as I wanted to scratch a personal itch.
-Intention of the project is to help people new to programming choose which Git Repositories and Contributors to follow.
+The motivation for the project came to me from my personal experience from trying to suggest follow-worthy github contributors and repositories to newcomers to programming.
+The end goal for this project would be to conduct some sentiment analysis to figure out which contributors and repositories are most friendly to newcomers.